ReactiveX/rxjs-advent-2018/07/readme.md

 In the [previous entry](../06/readme.md), we talked about converting existing events to RxJS Observables.
 Today, we're going to take our adventure a little bit further with chaining operations together.

-## Adding operators the old fasioned way
+## Adding operators the old fashioned way

 In previous releases, RxJS would use dot-chaining for operators, meaning we would add methods such as `map`, `filter`, `scan` and others directly to the prototype so we could achieve a nice fluent API.
 This had some advantages of a complete toolbox where you could easily consume new operators by adding it to the prototype.